Top 6 SOAR use cases to implement in enterprise SOCs

 2. Case management

-Potential threats can be detected by multiple tools.
+Potential security threats can be detected by multiple tools.
 Thus, it can consume precious amounts of time for analysts to parse through disparate data associated with the same threat.
-SOAR in the SOC collates all the data toward a single story.
-This enables cases to be handled more rapidly and accelerates overall mean times to detect and respond, whether through automation or human intervention and analysis.
+SOAR in the SOC collates all the data toward a single story consisting of multiple correlated events.
+This enables case managers to identify the most important threats so they can be handled rapidly, which accelerates overall mean times to detect and respond, whether through automation or human intervention and analysis.

 3. Vulnerability management